ActianCorp/KafkaSparkVector/README.md

 # KafkaSparkVector

 The package "com.actian.KafkaSparkVector" aims to help to start with Kafka/Spark/Vector streaming.
-In this example we provides a very simple code  which streams Kafka messages into Actian Vector[H].
+In this example we provides a very simple code  which streams Kafka messages into Actian Vector/VectorH.
-Scheduling, intermediate transformations and parallelization of streams into Vector[H] is insured by a Spark streaming job.
+Scheduling, intermediate transformations and parallelization of streams into Vector/VectorH is insured by a Spark streaming job.

 In this demo, we write through th Kafka producer described in the Quick start at : http://kafka.apache.org.